-Who in the wold was the cretin who had allowed Bra into the room, to see him in such state?
+Who in the world was the cretin who had allowed Bra into the room to see him in such weakened state?

-She pursed her lips tighter, tears brimming the corners of her eyes, as she tried her best to keep from crying, her entire being focused on her father.
+She pursed her lips tighter, tears brimming the corners of her eyes, as she tried her best to keep from crying, her entire being fixing her father.

-He moved his right hand over his upper body to inspect how the injured shoulder and arm were bandaged and was grateful to ascertain it was properly kept immobile with a sling.
+He moved his right hand over his upper body to inspect how the injured shoulder and arm were dressed and was grateful to ascertain it was properly kept immobile, bandaged across his torso.

-A hoarse growl escaped his throat as pain erupted in the wounded shoulder.
-Immediately, Vegeta clenched his jaw so tightly he thought his teeth would break and doubled over in pain, clutching his injured arm, trying to suppress the vivid sensation of flesh and bones being slashed through with a saw.
+A hoarse growl escaped Vegeta's throat when pain shredded his shoulder.
+He clenched his jaw sturdily, his world exploding in agony as he dubbed over, clutching his injured arm, trying to suppress the vivid sensation of flesh and bones being slashed through with a saw.

 His breathing grew strained and irregular under the pressure and he scrunched his eyes shut, overwhelmed by the violent pangs ripping through his shoulder and arm.

-Very slowly, Vegeta unclenched his fingers from around the wounded limb and leaned forward, propping the elbow of his good arm against his knee for support.
+A few moments passed before Vegeta could unclench his fingers from around the wounded limb.
+He propped the elbow of his good arm against his knee for support.